Skip to main content

 • Overview of Statutory Framework for Accounting and Auditing

-The Act also requires lodged annual financial reports to be audited.
-ASIC requires audits to be undertaken in accordance with auditing standards issued by the Auditing and Assurance Standards Board (AUASB), an independent, statutory agency of the Australian Government, responsible for developing, issuing and maintaining auditing and assurance standards.
+Mandatory audit requirements are also established under the Corporations Act 2001.
+Financial reports subject to statutory audit must be audited in accordance with Australian Auditing Standards (ASA) issued by the Auditing and Assurance Standards Board (AUASB), an independent statutory agency of the Australian Government.
+The AUASB is responsible for developing, issuing, and maintaining auditing and assurance standards applicable in Australia.

 • Regulation of Accountancy Profession